The Myth of Matriarchal Prehistory

 Featured:

-The Myth of Matriarchal Prehistory: Why An Invented Past Will Not Give Women a Future is a 2000 book by Cynthia Eller, professor of Women's Studies and Religious Studies at Montclair State University, deconstructing the hypothesis of a prehistoric matriarchy as developed in 19th century scholarship and taken up by 1970s second wave feminism following Marija Gimbutas as mistaken, and its continued defence as harmful to the feminist agenda.
+The Myth of Matriarchal Prehistory: Why An Invented Past Will Not Give Women a Future is a 2000 book by Cynthia Eller that seeks to deconstruct the theory of a prehistoric matriarchy.
+This hypothesis, she says, developed in 19th century scholarship and was taken up by 1970s second-wave feminism following Marija Gimbutas.
+Eller, a professor of religious studies at Claremont Graduate University, argues in the book that this theory is mistaken and its continued defence is harmful to the feminist agenda.

-Eller sets out to debunk what she describes as feminist matriarchism as an "ennobling lie".
+Eller sets out to refute what she describes as feminist matriarchalism as an "ennobling lie".

 Editions